Pearl Jam at Wrigley: A thrill for Vedder and fans in ‘Let’s Play Two’

 So yeah.
 Good time to be a Cubs fan.

 As for Pearl Jam — well, they’re Pearl Jam.
-Middle-aged and a generation removed from their Grunge Era breakout years, to be sure, but still capable of rattling the ivy on the walls of Wrigley Field and filling the summer nights with the sounds of powerful and resonant anthems such as “Jeremy” and “Better Man” and “Hearts and Thoughts.”
+Middle-aged and a generation removed from their Grunge Era breakout years, to be sure, but still capable of rattling the ivy on the walls of Wrigley Field and filling the summer nights with the sounds of powerful and resonant anthems such as “Jeremy” and “Better Man” and”Elderly Woman Behind the Counter in a Small Town.”

 Watching “Pearl Jam: Let’s Play Two,” even this lifelong White Sox fan was blown away.
 I was stirred by the lush and pristine sounds of the band, including of course Eddie Vedder’s oft-imitated but never really duplicated guttural growl of a voice, and I was greatly impressed by the gorgeous visuals in the concert sequences.